SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/prerequisites.md

 >**Info**: Instructions on how to configure the data lake so that it is accessible via Dremio are available in the [Dremio data source documentation](https://docs.dremio.com/data-sources/).
 Note that you must not create the data lake source artefact in Dremio yourself; this is done by DataHub.

 The DataHub microservice and web application must be available as applications on your tenant.
 The web application provides the user interface to configure DataHub and to manage offloading pipelines, while the microservice provides the actual backend implementation for this functionality.
-The web application and the microservice are named **DataHub** and **Datahub** respectively.
+The web application is named **DataHub**, whereas the microservice is named **Datahub**.
 Both applications are deployed either as:

 * Subscribed application: the applications were subscribed to the tenant by the management or super tenant
 * Own application: the applications were added to the tenant